evilsoft/crocks/docs/src/pages/docs/crocks/Either.md

 accomplished with `chain`. `chain` expects a unary, `Either` returning function as its argument.
 When invoked on a `Left`, `chain` will not run the function, but will instead return another `Left` wrapping the original value.
-When called on a `Left` however, the inner value will be passed to provided function, returning the result as the new instance.
+When called on a `Left` however, the inner value will be passed to the provided function, returning the result as the new instance.

 ```javascript